Technical Considerations

 Some Turn Shorts Will Clear

 Turn shorts will occasionally clear.
 The same turn-to-turn movement that can damage insulation and produce a turn short can sometimes break the contact responsible for the short.
-However, when turn shorts clear, there is a high probability that the short will re-develop in the future.
+However, when turn shorts clear, there is a high probability that the short will re-develop in the future since the insulation was damaged at the initial contact point.
+At other times, the apparent clearing of a turn short is due to the development of a symmetrical turn short in the same coil on the opposite pole.
+Comparison with previous test data recorded before the potential symmetrical turn short condition developed is often to distinguish between the clearing of a short and the development of a symmetrical short.
+Rapidly Increasing Magnetization (RIM) waveforms can also be used to distinguish between those two options.

 More on Thermal Sensitivity Rotor Unbalance

 Slots with shorted turns operate at lower temperatures than slots without shorted turns.
 The I2R losses are lower, but the cooling circuits remain the same.
-The rotor temperature gradient to cause bows will be a function of the number of shorts and their location.
+The rotor temperature gradient that causes rotor bows is a function of the number of shorts and their location.
 Shorted turns in coils near the quadrature axis will have little effect on thermal sensitivity balance because the effected slots are 180 degrees apart.
 Shorted turns in the small coils 1, 2 and 3 on one pole and not the other pole will have a greater effect in causing rotor unbalance problems.

 Previous